 Emergencies caused by tsunamis, acts of terrorism, pandemic diseases, and hurricanes are just some of the real threats that every nation prepare for with earnest interest and vigor.
-It is true that these can never be predicted.
-Some people may feel that it is impossible to prepare for something you can never hope to predict when to happen.
+It is true that these can never be predicted and some people may feel it’s impossible to prepare for something you can never predict to happen.

-Many believe it is the government’s duty to give emergency preparedness and response the highest priority because these constitute the most effective ways to deal with all sorts of disasters when they happen.
+As a result, many people do not individually prepare and believe it is the government’s duty to give emergency preparedness and response the highest priority.
+It generally takes the largess of government as the most effective ways to deal with all sorts of disasters when they happen.

 Emergency Preparedness Organizations